herrevilkitten/holiday-in-ten-towns/Session_14.md

 	* Grin has some bracers, a shardalin scroll tube, and a key
 		* The scroll tube contains a scroll of _dispel magic_
 * There's an unexplored room.
 Let's fix that.
 	* A bedroom of some sort.
-Bed, tatters, skeleton.
+Bed, tatters, mirror, skeleton.
 Oh, looks like the old wizard has become the will o the wisp.
-	* Midnight pushed passed Ragnar and
+	* Midnight pushed passed Ragnar and looked around.
+	* RJ _mended_ the mirror.
+	* Ragnar picked up the boo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEyMTM2MjM5LC0xODAwNjIwMzRdfQ==
+eyJoaXN0b3J5IjpbOTk4MTgzMTM3LC0xODAwNjIwMzRdfQ==
 -->